This section is for helpful information on choosing arrows, setting up your bow, and getting the most out of your set up.

 Omega Carbon Arrow Chart

-The chart below is a quick reference to give you a rough idea what arrow will work for your bow.
+The chart below is a quick reference to give you a rough idea what arrow should work for your bow.
 Start at the left side and find your bow weight with a 125 gr tip.
 Follow this over to correspond with your arrow length.
 That is the approximate arrow size.
 If you don't use 125 gr tips, for every 25 grains MORE in point weight that you shoot, ADD 3# to your bow weight when referencing the chart.
 For every 25 grains LESS in tip weight, SUBTRACT 3#.
 For example, if I'm shooting a 40# Omega and want a 200 gr tip, I would reference the chart for 52#, instead of 40#.
-This is why the chart goes up higher in weight than I actually offer bows.
-Keep in mind, Omegas and carbons are fairly forgiving, and "close counts" when buying raw shafts.
-Final tuning is up to you and your own personal shot style.
-Don't be afraid to try what you have before buying new arrows!

 |Draw w/ 125gr||27" Arrow||28" Arrow||29" Arrow||30" Arrow||31" Arrow||32" Arrow|

 For wooden arrows, start with your bow weight plus 5#.
 This is just a general consensus, and may vary between shooters from +/-0# to +10#.
 Start long and shorten as necessary.

 For every extra inch over 28", add 5#.
 For every inch shorter than 28", subtract 5#.
 For every extra 35 gr tip weight above 125 gr, add 5#.
 For every 35 gr tip weight under 125 gr subtract 5#.

 So let's take a 45# at 27" Omega and you want a 29" wooden arrow with a 165 gr tip, you'll do the following:

 + 5 for the average Omega spine preference

 + 5 for the extra length over 28"